 Kate Grant joined the Foundation as its first Chief Executive in 2005.
-She led the expansion of the Foundation from supporting one institution in one country, Ethiopia, to its current position as the global leader in fistula treatment, supporting treatment partners in more than 20 countries in Africa and Asia.
-During her tenure, the Foundation more than quadrupled its revenue and enabled the Foundation to support more than 10 times the number of fistula treatment surgeries.
-She’s formed partnerships with key leaders such as Johnson & Johnson, Astellas Pharma EMEA, Direct Relief, Engender Health, and WAHA International, and put the Foundation in the top 1% of nonprofit organizations evaluated by Charity Navigator, earning a consistent “A” from CharityWatch and enabling Fistula Foundation to earn nearly 600 perfect 5 star ratings on GreatNonprofits.
+She led the expansion of the Foundation from supporting one hospital in one country, Ethiopia, to its current position as the global leader in fistula treatment, supporting treatment partners in more than 20 countries in Africa and Asia.
+Under her leadership, the Foundation is raising five times as much money as a decade ago, and supporting 15 times as many surgeries, while helping build new women’s hospitals in Kenya, Bangladesh, Congo and Tanzania.
+She’s formed partnerships with key leaders such as Johnson & Johnson, Astellas Pharma EMEA, The Life You Can Save founded by Professor Peter Singer, Direct Relief, Engender Health, and WAHA International.
+She’s led the Foundation to excellence – 13 consecutive four-star ratings from Charity Navigator, placing the Foundation in the top 1% of nonprofit organizations evaluated, earning a consistent “A” from Charity Watch, being named one of the top 50 charities in the U.S. by Consumer Reports, and enabling Fistula Foundation to earn more than 600 perfect 5 star ratings on GreatNonprofits.
 In recognition of these achievements, in 2014, Ms. Grant was named “Nonprofit Marketer of the Year” by the American Marketing Association and American Marketing Association Foundation.